FTC disclosure tour-de-force here. Updated Nov 19, 2025, this article contains one or more maps ...

 The continental breakfast at Danville, Kentucky's Comfort Inn does the job but it's important that we mention The Hub Coffee House.
 Only catching a glimpse of it after filling up on hotel food and coffee, we don't have much to go on other than (from the outside) it appears to be an excellent, locally owned establishment.
 Both the staff and patrons are smiling, so there's that.

-As with yesterday, our route continues to develop both scenically and technically.
-Passing through Red River Gorge, part of the Daniel Boone National Forest, we're challenged by the park road's twisty mania.
+As with yesterday, our route continues to develop, both scenically and technically.
+Passing through Red River Gorge, part of the Daniel Boone National Forest, we wrestle with the park road's twisty mania.
 Margaret enjoys the tunnel entrance, taking photos of its single lane profile (shown above).

-Due to limited space and a top-speed of forty five miles per hour, this is the most difficult riding we've seen.
-There aren't any guard rails and some of the road has collapsed into the cliffside.
+Due to limited space and a top speed of forty-five miles per hour, this is the most difficult riding we've seen.
+There aren't any guardrails and some of the road has collapsed into the cliffside.
 Every corner is blind, often with a tunnel or caravan waiting.
-Still, we can't deny the great times that are being had.
+Still, we can't deny that we're having great times.
 It's beautiful here!

-Our GoPro Hero4 Black is working even better than we'd hoped, taking the footage below from route 52.
-Margaret's thought to keep extra batteries for it on hand is met with my idea to install a battery charger for them under the seat.
+Our GoPro Hero4 Black is working even better than we'd hoped, taking the footage below from Route 52.
+My idea to install a battery charger for them under the seat complements Margaret's thought to keep extra batteries for it on hand.
 Teamwork.

-Continuing due south for quite a while, we eventually turn onto route 30.
-It's here that we're met with a more open landscape and deep sweepers.
+Continuing due south for quite a while, we eventually turn onto Route 30.
+Here we encounter a more open landscape and deep sweepers.
 The road's surface conditions demand a confident lean angle.
 Our tires grip strong through every curve.
-Once again, I'm in awe of how much better the riding is while our tour gains momentum.
+Once again, I'm in awe of how much better the riding is while our tour gains momentum on this stretch from Danville to Middlesboro.

 Our next stop for the day is Cumberland Falls, where we can't resist stepping away from the bike for a long break, complete with a full view of the falls themselves.

-Isolated on top of a hill, the hotel views are nice with minimal traffic if any.
-Their patio's relaxing and the hospitality top notch, which is good since this is a dry town (you've been warned).
+Isolated on top of a hill, the hotel views are nice, with minimal traffic, if any.
+Their patio relaxes and the hospitality is top-notch, which helps since this is a dry town (you've been warned).
 Bring something from elsewhere for that post-ride nightcap!

 Concluding thought for the day: Margaret's craving for a Wendy's frosty can be so strong that she'll buy one and carry it pillion for many blocks without any of it spilling onto our riding gear.